How do I get scheduled for surgery?

-Your primary health care provider may refer you to a specialist/surgeon to determine if surgery is needed or could help with an illness, condition or injury.
+Your healthcare provider may refer you to a specialist / surgeon to determine if surgery or endoscopy is needed or could help with an illness, condition or injury.

-Your surgeon will discuss options with you to help you understand the benefits, risks and what is involved.
-Once a decision is made to go ahead with surgery, you will be added to a wait list based on need.
+Surgeon / specialist offices book patients for an appointment to determine if a surgery / procedure, or other types of care, may be needed.
+At this appointment, your surgeon / specialist will discuss options with you to help you understand the benefits, risks and what is involved.
+Once a decision is made to go ahead with a surgery / procedure, you will be added to a wait list based on need.

-How quickly you are scheduled for surgery will depend on how urgently you require care and how many patients are waiting for surgery.
+How quickly you are scheduled for surgery / endoscopy will depend on how urgently you require care and how many other patients are waiting.

-Most elective surgery patients are provided with a surgery date a few weeks ahead of their surgery.
+Most scheduled (elective) surgery or endoscopy patients are provided with a surgery date a few weeks ahead of their surgery.

 Information on surgical wait times can be found on the Nova Scotia Wait Times website: waittimes.novascotia.ca